AntonioSingh32/flickspart2/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to add in specific filters to app to specify genres of movies or top rated.
+1. How to add in specific filter to app to specify genres.
 2. How to add a favorites or bookmarks to app.

 ## Video Walkthrough